ibm-cloud-docs/ibm-cloud-provider-for-terraform/tutorials/clusters.md

    </tbody>
    </table>

-2. Initialize the Terraform CLI.
+2. Initialize the Terraform on {{site.data.keyword.cloud_notm}} CLI.

    ```
    terraform init
    ```
    {: pre}

-3. Create an Terraform execution plan.
-When you execute this command, Terraform validates the syntax of your configuration file and resource definitions against the specifications of the {{site.data.keyword.cloud_notm}} Provider plug-in.
+3. Create an Terraform on {{site.data.keyword.cloud_notm}} execution plan.
+When you execute this command, Terraform on {{site.data.keyword.cloud_notm}} validates the syntax of your configuration file and resource definitions against the specifications of the {{site.data.keyword.cloud_notm}} Provider plug-in.

    ```
    terraform plan